 Minessence is my obsession, one of my deepest values.
 It’s about turning abstract concepts into practical applications that help people.
 It’s the force that’s driven everything I’ve done in my work.
 I couldn’t bear to create another ho-hum run-of-the-mill superficial approach to KPIs, and then ask people to pay for it.
 I was so uninspired and put to sleep by what others in this field were doing (and still am).
 So PuMP had to be uniquely relevant, practical, and powerful enough to irreversibly change the way people think about measurement.
 This is my quest, the quest of the leveraged author, and the skills above are what help me the most.

 I am not a consultant or trainer or coach or mentor.
 I am a leveraged author.
 As an introvert, if I turn up to train or facilitate a group masterfully, and am deeply vested in the impact I have, I am easily and repeatedly drained.
 An introvert’s best work isn’t done this way.
-It’s done in the quiet forest or home office, with the time to think without deadlines, the space to create without thought-police or opinion-pushers.
-It’s how I reckon I’ll have the biggest impact I can: in a quiet, thoughtful, deliberate, analytical, sometimes anti-social, but unwaveringly focused way.
+It’s done in the quiet forest or home office, with the time to think without deadlines, the space to create without thought-police or opinion-pushers, the ease to have deeper conversations with the people I help.
+It’s how I reckon I’ll have the biggest impact I can: in a quiet, thoughtful, deliberate, analytical, sometimes anti-social but deeply personal, and unwaveringly focused way.

 Connect with Stacey